sei-pearl/dso26-talk/README.md

-# Tooling in Air-Gapped K8s: An Overview of Solutions - DevSecOps Days 26
+# Tooling for Air-Gapped K8s: An Overview of Solutions - DevSecOps Days 26

 This repository contains supplemental material relating to the presentation.